-Employees may accumulate a maximum of 560 sick leave hours.
+Employees may accumulate sick leave hours based upon employee class.
+Unused sick leave will carry over from year to year.
 Generally, sick leave benefits provide for ordinary sick pay and are cumulative, but employees forfeit them upon terminating employment.
 Because sick leave benefits do not vest with employees, a liability for sick leave benefits is not accrued in the financial statements.
 However, for employees who have at least 15 years of service with the District, and are eligible for retirement under the standards set by the Arizona State Retirement System, sick leave benefits do vest, and they may receive payment for up to 70 days of accumulated sick leave at \$60 a day.
 Accordingly, these benefits are accrued as a liability in the financial statements.